Wall St Week Ahead-Stock investors see green light in falling Treasury yields

 Over much of the last week, however, that dynamic has reversed, following news of smaller than expected U.S. government borrowing and signs that the Federal Reserve is nearing the end of its rate hiking cycle.

 Yields on the benchmark 10-year US Treasury, which move inversely to bond prices, are down about 35 basis points from 16-year highs hit in October.
-Meanwhile, the S&P 500 has surged nearly 6% from its October lows.
-The index is off 5% from its July peak, though still up nearly 14% year-to-date.
+Meanwhile, the S&P 500 surged 5.9% in the past week, its biggest gain since November 2022.
+The index is off around 5% from its July peak, though up nearly 14% year-to-date.

 Draho expects the S&P 500 to trade between 4,200 and 4,600 until investors determine whether the economy will be able to avoid a recession.
 The index was recently around 4,365.